 A wonderful device, as it showed me Dancer was circling and pawing, making a nest to give birth.
 I usually check the girls by gently inserting my hand in the birth canal when they get close and Dancer was no exception.
 But inside I found a ring of tissue I could not get my hand past.
 Having had a difficult kidding two years ago, it was likely scar tissue, so I called the vet.
 After a few minutes of discussion, we decided to load her up and head to the vet’s office just in case more assistance was needed.
 Dancer was HUGE and we knew there could be triplets.
 As one of our very best does, we weren’t taking chances.

-Out vet checked her out and was able to move past the tissue ring and began delivering babies, four in all.
+Out vet checked her out and was able to move past the tissue ring and began delivering our nigerian dwarf goat babies, four in all.
 The first one was extremely tiny, unable to stand and very weak.
 The remaining three were large, active and ready to face the world.
 Sometimes in the womb, kids receive different levels of nourishment based on their positioning, possibly a pinched or small umbilical cord….so mother nature does not always divvy out equal nourishment.

 Since the first little boy was too weak to stand or nurse, a tiny feeding tube was passed through his nostril to his tummy and we would feed him with a syringe multiple times per day.
 Eventually, he would gain enough strength to suck a bottle and perhaps go back to Mom.
 However, separation often means that the mother will reject the baby’s return in favor of the other siblings.
 It happens frequently.
 In the meantime, he moved in our house in a cushy box with regular feedings, including through the night.